kibuchijw/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3. Return the length of a string
 4. Print a string followed by a new line
 5. Print a string in reverse followed by a new line
+6. Print every other character of a string, starting with the first character